 - Troubleshooting Devices that are not Resetting

-Forgetting a Device through the UniFi Network Controller
+Forgetting a Device through the UniFi Network Application

-1. Navigate to the Devices tab and select the device that needs to be forgotten.
+1. Navigate to the Devices tab of the UniFi web application and select the device that needs to be forgotten.

 2. From the device Properties panel, select the Config tab and expand the Manage Device section.